 Mento shook his head.
 “Forget the explanations!
 Just tell me if you’re sure this is going to be safe?”

 “As long as Baron Winter’s house stays grounded here on Earth-One, Steve, we should be,” Constantine said.
 “I know the others trust me.”
 He glanced about the room, but the looks were hardly that reassuring.
-He figured it was no point in polling the group.
+He figured there was no point in polling the group.

 Time to act.
 “Now here is what we shall do!
 The five of us will send out combined mystical energies and focus them through Dayton’s helmet.
 In turn, the energies will go to our champions I sent to Hell to fight the Primordial Darkness.”